mrworf/detrackify-email/README.md

 - Whitelisting based on domains
 - Blacklisting based on domains
-- Stripping of tracking information from image URLs (you know, the ones you want to load to see the formatting)
+- Stripping of tracking information from image URLs (you know, the ones you want to load to see the formatting), see `--stripquery` for initial steps.